shawngraham/presentations/drew/drew.md

 ## The Plan for Today

-1. technological sublime / big data Gothic
+1. technological sublime / big data gothic
 2. failing gloriously as strategy to counter this
 3. practical pedagogies of fail
 4. the humane hack: beyond fail